ViditSavaliya19/quiz_bloc/README.md

 # quiz_bloc

-A new Flutter project.
+A new Flutter project Quiz App.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is Quiz Application using Bloc State management and Api.

 A few resources to get you started if this is your first Flutter project: